Fraser-Isbester/mcp-protogen/examples/basic/README.md

-# mcp-protogen/examples/basic
+# protoc-gen-mcp/examples/basic

-Basic example of using mcp-protogen to generate a python grpc mcp server.
+Basic example of using protoc-gen-mcp to generate a python grpc mcp server.

 ## Usage